sifi727/TripCo/team/sprint5.md

 #### Problems Encountered and Resolutions

 We didn't have any major setbacks this sprint.

-* We had difficulties with interactive map changes such as leaflet wrap calculations, kml conversion and map save feature *
+Although we did have the following minor difficulties:

+* leaflet wrap calculations
+* kml conversion
+* setting up the map save feature
+* staying focused on finishing, two of us graduating made it hard!

 ## Retrospective

 Early planning stages were critical in understanding of tasks and layout of future development.
 The team members were effective in visualizing the goals and solution process of each epic.
+We really came out with something that looks great, and all members are satisified with the product.

 #### What we changed this sprint